 CASE 4 – Travel insurance company denies coverage for treatment INDIRECTLY due to diabetes.

 John, who has type 2 diabetes, is involved in a car accident in France and is taken to the hospital by the emergency services.
 A priori, it has nothing to do with his diabetes.
 So he should get insurance coverage whether he has declared his diabetes or not.
 BUT, in his medical file (which his insurer has access to), the doctors have stated that his diabetes condition justifies that they keep him under surveillance for a few extra days.
 The insurance company will argue that the extra costs are due to his undeclared “pre-existing condition” and the whole coverage can be denied.

 To be clear, declaring your type 1 or type 2 diabetes to your travel insurer is NOT a legal obligation.
 But should you fail to do it, you won’t be covered for the above cases and similar ones.

-TRAVEL INSURANCE DIABETES TYPE 1 / TRAVEL INSURANCE DIABETES TYPE 2
+INSURANCES FOR TYPE 1 / TYPE 2 DIABETES

-Whether you have type 1 diabetes or type 2 diabetes, declaring it to your insurer and contracting a special Diabetes Travel Insurance can entitle you to a much wider coverage.
-Here are a few examples of things that regular travel insurances WON’T cover, whereas a Travel Insurance with diabetes would:
+Whether you have type 1 diabetes or type 2 diabetes, declaring it to your insurer and contracting a special diabetes travel insurance can entitle you to a much wider coverage.
+Here are a few examples of things that regular travel insurances WON’T cover, whereas a travel insurance with diabetes coverage would: